 Within the Hundred of St Briavels there are 390 listed buildings ranging from Clearwell Castle and the Speech House, to the old offices at Flour Mill colliery.
 It is also home to 59 scheduled ancient monuments such as Gunn’s Mill and Darkhill Ironworks as well as two registered parks, Flaxley Abbey and Clearwell Castle.

-The day to day running of the programme is led by a small team based at Bank House in Coleford.
+The day to day running of the programme is led by a small team based at Bank House in Coleford, until 31st March 2022.

-The programme partnership is governed by the Programme Board who are supported by a Community Stakeholder Group.
+The programme partnership has been governed by the Programme Board, supported by a Community Stakeholder Group.

 Communications & Community Engagement Officer Helen Chick